Travel guide

 Screen at maximum brightness (sun) High Automatic brightness

-GPS and continuous maps Medium-high Download offline maps
+Continuous GPS and maps Medium-high Download offline maps

-Photos, video and streaming Medium Use WiFi for heavy tasks
+Photos, video, and streaming Medium Use Wi-Fi for heavy tasks

 ¿La eSIM consume más batería?
 Mitos, verdad y cómo ahorrar